-OSOT commits to a formal and ongoing Board orientation, which typically includes a 1-2-hour orientation session/discussion with the President and Executive Director, an online orientation program and Board online community and resource room, and formal governance issue reviews at regular intervals for all Board Directors (financial management, advocacy agenda, risk management, etc.).
+OSOT commits to a formal and ongoing Board orientation, which typically includes a 1-2-hour orientation session/discussion with the President and Executive Director, an online orientation program, Board online resources, and formal governance issue reviews at regular intervals for all Board Directors (financial management, advocacy agenda, risk management, etc.).
 As OSOT's Board of Directors is an 8-member team (9 in alternate years), there is ample opportunity for collegial relationship and support.